caioforteribeiro/pands-project-2021/README.md

         sns.FacetGrid(data = iris, hue = "Species").map(sns.scatterplot, attribute, pairAttribute).add_legend()
         plt.savefig("scatter_"+attribute+pairAttribute+".png")
 ```
 We start by calling out the list of attributes that will be plotted for each species.
 For both the histograms and the scatterplots, `seaborn.Facetgrid` class was used and the "Species" columns in the data set was set as the parameter for differenting hues.
-This approach allows us to plot selected data from all the three species into the same set of axes, by .
-It also facilitates visualization and allows us to get quick insights from the data distribution.
+This approach allows us to plot selected data from all the three species into the same set of axes.
+It also facilitates visualization and allows us to get quick insights from the data distribution, as the species are easily distinguishable from each other by colour.
 A `for` statement was used to avoid unnecessary repetitions in the code and keep it concise.
 It basically iterates through the list of attributes, and generates a `seaborn.histplot`for each attribute, saving the resulting histograms in the current directory.

 <img src = "https://github.com/caioforteribeiro/pands-project-2021/blob/main/histplot_Petal%20Length.png" alt = "Petal Length">